Being Who You Truly Are — And What Your Nervous System Has to Do With It

 What does it really mean to “be who you truly are”?

-When you tend to your nervous system gently and in your own rhythm, you create space for your truest self to emerge.
-You step into deeper connection — with yourself, with others, with the earth, and with the wider field you come from.
+When your nervous system feels safe, it becomes easier to connect with your intuitive truth, your creativity, your voice, your soul.
+You naturally step into deeper connection — with yourself, with others, with the earth, and with the wider field you come from.

 So how can we support our nervous system?